Ten FAQs on marketing with your database.

 There are many straightforward databases that come bundled with office software packages.
 Specialised contact management database systems can cost several thousand pounds by the time they have been adapted to your requirements.

-5. What should I look for in a database system?
+5. What should I look for in a marketing database system?

 6. What data will be most valuable for marketing purposes?